hiiamboris/red-spaces-gitlab-mirror/reference.md

 Template used to create timers:
 ```
-spaces/templates/timer: make-template 'space [rate: none]
+declare-template 'timer/space [rate: none]
 ```
 Timer is not required for `on-time` event handler to receive events.
 Any space that has a `rate` facet set will receive these.
 In fact `make-space 'space [rate: 1]` produces a space identical to `make-space 'timer [rate: 1]`.\
-However `timer` makes the intent of code a tiny bit clearer.
+However `timer` makes the intent of code a bit clearer.
 So it is advised to base timers on this space.

 Note: for timers to work, they have to be `render`ed by their owner's `draw` function.
 This requirement is imposed by the necessity of having tree paths for each timer to be readily available, otherwise they consume too much resources.